gabefu/hello-cl/README.md

 Basic Common Lisp project to learn Lisp syntax and lack thereof.

+## Todo

+Read pages 3-8 in Paradigms of Artificial Intelligence Programming.
+Make a file called `paip1-1.lisp` that, when run, outputs any old thing you've learned from those pages.

 ## Resources

 Don't get intimidated. :)

-Check out the first few chapters in the following books:
+Aside from googling for tutorials, introductions, etc, Check out the first few chapters in the following books:

 - ANSI Common Lisp
 - On Lisp (chapter 2, for instance)
-- Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp
+- __Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp__ (PAIP for short).
+Actually, this is the least scary for now!

-They have introductions to Lispy concepts.
-Fortunately, Lisp syntax is extremely simple.
-Unfortunately, you can't just type `x = whatever` and go on to the next line like in the other languages we've seen up until now.

-It's very different.

 ## Setup